antiDigest/SignificantLocations/README.md

 ### SAMASYA with the approach:

 1. We are only using the locations which we have in the location-location graph.
-Can we find a way to use all the locations, and in some way find the rank of a location that has not been cited in the LL graph ? <strong>-- APPLES.PDF solves this</strong>
+Can we find a way to use all the locations, and in some way find the rank of a location that has not been cited in the LL graph ?<strong> -- solved, new paper solves this</strong>

 2. We have to find a list of locations, which are nearby a particular area (the search term specifies the area, and the locations inside and near it are those we are going to visit).
+BUT HOW DO WE RANK THESE ? because these need to be already ranked for the re-ranking algo to work, and for that we have to have a graph connecting these locations, in order to make the modified PageRank on these work -- big problem, this.
+Find some other way for this./ Consult sir <strong>-- solved, new paper solves this</strong>

 ## Class Patterns: